sayali0512/LAMP/docs/Ansible-WordPress-install.md

 - This requires LAMP stack deployment.
 - Make sure that Host VM (where WordPress to be installed) and Ansible VM should be in the same resource group and region.
-- Current WordPress installatin script supports Ngnix & MySql Database
+- Current WordPress installation script supports Ngnix & MySQL Database

 ### Enabling Password Authentication